-The main difference between the two is that they have different objectives.
-One protects the public, the other protects its members.
+The main difference between the two organisations is that they have different objectives.
+Professional Orders protect the public and Professional Associations protect their members.

 Professional Orders aim at protecting the public.
-Their role is to represent and guarantee the competence and the integrity of their members.
+Their role is to represent and guarantee the competence and the integrity of each of their members.

 Professional Associations aim at protecting their members.
-Their role is to represent and guarantee the social and economic interests of their members.
+Their role is to represent and guarantee the social and economic interests of each of their members.